 Book scanning is a the process in which physical bound books are converted to digital file formats.
 After that they are readable on PC, tablets and other special digital viewers.
 To digitize a bound book or documents, you will have to take into account certain aspects.

 It involves the use of both professional book scanners or documents scanners to convert each page individually, and convert it to a text based format or an image file format.
 For just about any book digitization project, this article will be of great help.
 Whether you are trying to use an iriscan book portable scanner, or a professional vshaped book scanner, we are sure this article will be of great help.

 The most important book scanning steps are the following

 - Preparation of the bound books according to the chosen book scanning method.

-- Scanning each page individually and converting it to an image file.
+- Scanning each page individually and converting the hard copies it to an image file.

 - Post processing of each image and delivery of accurate images.

 - Optical Character Recognition OCR for converting image files to text files, allowing users to easily access the content

 - Quality Control of the digitized version of the book and document

 Preparation of the book before scanning

 Before you start the actual scanning process, your bound books must be prepared accordingly.
 The first thing to check is the condition of the book.
 Analyze the book integrity, if the pages are holding well into the binding and if any pages are missing.
 If everything seems to be in order, you can follow through for specific preparations.